Simon Gotch: Main roster (2016–2017)

-Return to Independent circuit (2017–present)
+Independent circuit (2017–present)

 After his release from WWE, Lesser returned to the independent circuit, adopting the ring name "Simon Grimm".
 On July 23, 2017, Grimm won his first singles title when he defeated both Daisuke Sekimoto and Doug Williams for the vacant XWA Frontier Sports Championship in Colchester, England.
 Less than a week later, Lesser wrestled for Pro Wrestling Pride defeating Doug Williams and Ultimo Tiger.
 In September, Grimm teamed with Dasher Hatfield and Mark Angelosetti in Chikara's 2017 King of Trios tournament, where they made it to the quarterfinals, before losing to Pete Dunne, Trent Seven and Tyler Bate.

 Grimm made his Ring of Honor debut on December 24, 2017, ROH taping where he teamed up with Flip Gordon, where they faced The Dawgs (Rhett Titus and Will Ferrara) in a losing effort.
 In an interview on April 24, 2018, Grimm revealed that WWE had dropped the trademark to the Simon Gotch name, and he started using the name in independent promotions shortly after.